-If you need to install or reinstall Asset not found, Asset not found, or Windows 10, you can go to the software download website and create your own installation media using either a USB flash drive or a DVD.
+If you need to install or reinstall Windows 7, Windows 8.1, or Windows 10, you can go to the software download website and create your own installation media using either a USB flash drive or a DVD.

 It's a good idea to back up your files before you install or reinstall Windows on your PC.

 Before you begin, here are some things you’ll need:

 - A PC with a reliable Internet connection.
 The download is about 4 GB, and the time it takes to download it will depend on your Internet connection.